 There is one known imprinted locus on human chromosome 14, at 14q32.
 Genomic imprinting is an epigenetic marking mechanism that regulates gene expression dependent on parent of origin.
 The chromosome 14 imprinted locus (Figure 1) has a cluster of reciprocally imprinted genes; the protein coding genes DLK1, RTL1, and DIO3 are expressed from the paternal allele, while the imprinted genes expressed from the maternal allele are all non-coding RNAs (GTL2/MEG3, MEG8, RTL1as, multiple additional miRNAs and snoRNAs).
 Imprinted expression is controlled by a primary imprinting control region (intergenic differentially methylated region or IG-DMR) located between DLK1 and GTL2/MEG3, which is normally methylated only on the paternal allele.
 The imprint on the IG-DMR is acquired in the male germ line, and subsequently directs acquisition of methylation on the paternal allele of a somatic DMR within the GTL2/MEG3.
 The unmethylated IG-DMR on the maternal allele is associated with expression of GTL2/MEG3 and RTL1as, one of whose functions is to repress expression of DLK1 and RTL1 in cis.

 TS is associated with dysregulation of expression of genes at this imprinted locus.
-This, in principle can arise from four molecular causes: (i) chromosomal error (ie. uniparental disomy), (ii) copy number change (eg. deletion), (iii) mutation of expressed coding genes and (iv) epigenetic error (either secondary to a genetic mutation altering gene regulation, or primary, ie. without apparent genetic cause).
+This, in principle can arise from four molecular causes: (i) chromosomal error (ie. uniparental disomy), (ii) copy number change (eg. deletions and duplications), (iii) mutation of expressed coding genes and (iv) epigenetic error (either secondary to a genetic mutation altering gene regulation, or primary, ie. without apparent genetic cause).
 Maternal uniparental disomy of chromosome 14 (UPD14mat) is the most widely-recognised cause of TS; it results in loss of expression of all paternally expressed genes and overexpression of maternally expressed genes within this domain.
 However, the study of rare TS patients with copy number changes enabled Kagami et al.[2] to confine the region of interest to a 108KB paternal deletion involving DLK1 and GTL2/MEG3.
 The two patients with this deletion had many features of TS, but stature was more severely affected in a third reported case with a larger deletion (411 KB) which included RTL1 (but not DIO3).
 To our knowledge silencing mutations in these genes have not been reported in humans but in the mouse null mutations of DLK1 and RTL1 inherited from the male have TS features.[3,4]

 There are not enough data as yet to draw out key medical differences between cases with a primary epigenetic aberration confined to the 14q32 IG-DMR (see Figure 1) and patients with other causes of TS.
 In a murine model, hypomethylation of the IG-DMR resulted in reduced expression of DLK1.[5]
 Therefore all mechanisms are predicted to result in reduced expression of protein-coding imprinted genes from the paternal allele.

 The lack of specific congenital malformations or widely used screening methods means that the disorder is likely underdiagnosed in clinical practice and there have been no studies to determine its prevalence.
-Cases have been coincindentally identified from cohorts of patients who test negative for Prader-Willi (4/33)[6] and Silver-Russell syndromes (1/127)[7] and these are now considered in the differential diagnosis of TS.[6]
+Cases have been coincindentally identified from cohorts of patients who test negative for Prader-Willi (4/33)[6] and Russell-Silver syndromes (1/127)[7] and these are now considered in the differential diagnosis of TS.[6]

 The use of the name Temple syndrome is not universal as yet but Buiting et al. suggested this after the first author of the first paper, rather than the somewhat cumbersome use of ‘maternal uniparental disomy of chromosome 14 related conditions’.[8]
 We have evaluated 51 patient reports from the literature since the first report in 1991, until 2013.
-By bringing together this body of information, it is hoped that this paper will enhance the recognition of this condition.
+By bringing together this body of information, it is hoped that this paper will enhance the recognition of this under-diagnosed condition.

 Methods